 You’ve probably seen a lot of advertising for collagen peptides or bone broth collagen scattered throughout your social feeds.
 And there’s a reason for the collagen spotlight right now:

-Collagen is the most abundant protein in our bodies.
+Collagen is the most in our bodies.
 It’s what’s found in our skin, digestive system, bones, blood vessels, muscles, and tendons.

 How to meet your body’s needs